agioracle/callia/README.md

-# 📰 Callia: Morning Brew
+# 📰 Callia: Morning Briefings

 A modern, AI-powered news aggregation platform that delivers personalized daily morning briefs from your favorite news sources.